 our exploration fatbike.
 It’s taken a few years, but folks are finally starting to understand that fatbikes aren’t just snow bikes or sand bikes—they’re mountain bikes! … Mukluk is only limited by your imagination.
 Free your mind, and the experiences shall follow.
 Mukluk.
 Destination: exploration.

 At this stage I am in the build research phase which this post reflects.
 Once I have sold off my Look 555, the Giant XTC 2, the LoGo P-38 and my Bacchetta Giro 20 ATT the build will go to the next stage.
-Spending the dollars followed by the build and then bikepacking time 🙂 First trip planned is taking on the Holland Track.
+Spending the dollars followed by the build and then bikepacking time 🙂 First trip planned is taking on the Holland Track – completed in September 2016.

 My original plans had been to build and ride a Surly ECR 29+ but too much time online has led me down the path from the ECR to a Surly Puglsey/Krampus build (Krampug) to this point, a Salsa Mukluk.

-I will update this blog post as I make progress on each stage.
+I will update this blog post as I enjoy my bikepacking with the bike.

-Latest updates in the hubs section of the post.
+Latest updates in the hubs and setup for bikepacking sections of the post.

 Table of Contents